mustafatoroman/VSTS-DevOps-Labs/selenium/readme.md

    ![](images/buildqueue2.png)

-1. Once the build completes, the release will be triggered.
+1. Once the build is complete, the release will be triggered.
 Navigate to **Releases** tab to see the deployment in-progress.

    ![](images/releasequeue.png)

 1. When **Selenium test execution** phase starts, connect back to the VM provisioned earlier to see UI tests execution.

    >Note : It takes approximately 8 minutes to deploy the test agent for the first time on the VM.
-Once this task is complete, you can connect to the VM to see the actual test execution.
+Once this task is complete, we can connect to the VM to see the actual test execution.

    ![](images/Releaseprogress.png)